inventhq/sfsm/README.md

-# Static finite state machine
+# State machine generator for embedded and no_std target

 Sfsm tries to achieve these objectives, by providing a state machine generator in sfsm-proc and a transition as well as state trait in sfsm-proc.
 With this, the user can specify the whole state